 They’ve each been on the road since they were three months old, but we haven’t taken them to crazily adventurous places – just loads of countries, homes, and beaches.

 At the end of the day, your travel lifestyle with your baby (ies) will depend on your values as a family: Is exposure more important than stability?
-Routine more dear than adaptability?
+Is routine more dear than adaptability?
 Are visits to friends and family important?
 Travel can be expensive – is it worth the money?

 Whichever way you lean, here are some things I’ve learned about traveling with babies that may surprise you:

-3) You can do more when traveling with an infant.
-Babies typically don’t have an opinion – so you can go where you want with the right stroller or baby carrier – until they learn to say “Are we there yet?”
+- You can do more when traveling with an infant.
+Babies typically don’t have an opinion – so you can go where you want with the right stroller or baby carrier – until they learn to say, “Are we there yet?”